seanbreckenridge/exobrain/projects/README.md

 [GitHub](https://github.com/seanbreckenridge/largechar) | [GitLab](https://gitlab.com/seanbreckenridge/largechar) | JavaScript

 Displays large characters on your screen.
-Was a replacement for [this alfred feature](https://www.alfredapp.com/help/features/large-type/), and an excuse to do some GUI programming with electron (if one can call it that).
+Was a replacement for [this alfred feature](https://www.alfredapp.com/help/features/large-type/), and an excuse to do some GUI programming with electron (if one can call it that)

 ### mal-notify-bot